The Lhakhang: UTEP’s Cultural Jewel From Bhutan

 Zuill Bailey is a multiple Grammy award-wining cellist and a distinguished soloist, recitalist, and scholar.
 He is the Artistic Director for the Center for Arts Entrepreneurship at UTEP.
 This fall, Mr. Bailey performed Allemande from Suite No. 1, composed by Bach, in the Lhakhang for the Arts Alive project.
 UTEP Arts Alive main page

-The Lhakhang Cultural Exhibit at The University of Texas at El Paso is open to the public from 11 a.m. to 1 p.m. every Wednesday and from 1 to 3 p.m. the first Sunday of each month, except on holidays.
+The Lhakhang Cultural Exhibit at The University of Texas at El Paso is open to the public from 11 a.m. to 1 p.m. every Wednesday and from 11:00 a.m. to 1 p.m. the first Saturday of each month, except on holidays.

 The exhibit is overseen by the Centennial Museum and Chihuahuan Desert Gardens.

-Parking is available at the Sun Bowl Parking Garage.
+Parking is available at the Centennial Museum parking lot.

 Information: Claudia Ley, Museum Education Curator, 915-747-8994 or firstname.lastname@example.org